-Each step has a Listen and Appraise document for your use with all the research and information that is needed to complete the tasks and activities you see on-screen.
+Each step has a Listen and Appraise document for your use, with all the research and information that is needed to complete the tasks and activities you see on-screen.

-The main unit song is the Friendship Song.
-All musical learning will happen around this song and you will have the option to Listen and Appraise other songs in steps 2-6.
+The main unit song is Your Imagination.
+All musical learning will happen around this song and you will have the option to Listen and Appraise other songs in other styles in steps 2-6.